 Lightning Safety

 Lightning is a very real danger faced by mountain runners.
 Mountain weather can change quickly, and thunderstorms can pop up out of seemingly nowhere.
-In places that experience monsoonal weather patterns, a bluebird morning can quickly deteriorate into massive thunderstorms in a matter of minutes.
-Checking the weather forecast and paying attention to the sky is important before and during a mountain run, whether you’re going out for a few hours or several days.
+In places that experience monsoonal weather patterns, a bluebird morning can quickly deteriorate into massive thunderstorms in minutes.
+Checking the weather forecast and paying attention to the sky is important before and during a mountain run, whether going out for a few hours or several days.

-Getting caught out above tree line during a thunderstorm is dangerous.
+Getting caught out above treeline during a thunderstorm is dangerous.
 Ideally, getting back into the trees as soon as the weather turns is the best chance to avoid a dangerous situation.
 Making good route decisions early can save a runner from a frantic sprint downhill.
-While lightning can strike below tree line, a runner is in much more danger if they are the tallest object in an open alpine meadow or on top of a peak.
-It’s possible to approximate how far away a lightning strike is by counting the seconds between seeing a bolt of lightning and hearing the clap of thunder that it creates.
-Every five-second increment between lightning and thunder is about equivalent to one mile.
-So a 10-second gap between the lightning bolt and the thunder boom means the strike was about two miles away.
+While lightning can also strike below treeline, a runner is in much more danger if they are the tallest object in an open alpine meadow or on top of a peak.

 Snow Safety

-While most runners won’t find themselves traversing snow that is prone to avalanches, it’s good to know a few basics so that you can make good decisions if you find yourself out in the mountains and need to evaluate a snow slope.
+While most runners won’t find themselves traversing snow prone to avalanches, it’s good to know a few basics to make good decisions if you are out in the mountains and need to evaluate a snow slope.
 In the middle of winter, slab avalanches are most likely to occur on slopes steeper than 30 degrees.
 This is generally the terrain of skiers, but runners on snowshoes also need to be aware of their surroundings and not traverse across or below steep slopes.
-In the spring, as the snow starts to become firmer, runners may need to watch out for wet avalanches.
-These can occur on much shallower slopes when the sun has heated the snow and water has worked its way into the snowpack and destabilized it.
-In early spring, if you’re sinking past mid-calf in soft snow, you want to stay away from steeper slopes.
-Unstable snow can also be characterized by pinwheels of snow rolling down a slope.
-Both slab and wet avalanches can be deadly, and if you’re not sure about a slope, it’s probably a good idea to avoid it and find another route.

 Slips and falls can turn dangerous when traveling on hard snow.
-It doesn’t take much of a slope to start sliding if you lose your footing, and a long slide that ends in rocks can be dangerous.
-If you’re frequently traveling on hard snow, it’s a good idea to have a pair of traction devices in your pack to assist with footing.
-Our team found the Black Diamond Distance Spike a great option for additional traction.
-A pair of poles, like the Black Diamond Distance Carbon Z Trekking/Running Poles, can also help with stability on the snow.
+If you lose your footing, it doesn’t take much of a slope to start sliding, and a long slide that ends in rocks can be dangerous.
+If you’re frequently traveling on hard snow, having traction devices in your pack is a good idea to assist with footing.

 Why Trust Us

-Frequently Asked Questions about Mountain Running
+Frequently Asked Questions About Mountain Running

 What is mountain running?

-Though many mountain runners will incorporate scrambling or easy rock climbing into their route, this guide is intended for runners who might only encounter basic scrambling, such as using your hands to pull up over some rock sections, and not advanced scrambling or climbing, where steepness and exposure add consequence.
+Though many mountain runners will incorporate scrambling or easy rock climbing into their route, this guide is for runners who might only encounter basic scrambling, such as using your hands to pull up over some rock sections, and not advanced scrambling or climbing, where steepness and exposure add consequence.

 What is essential gear for mountain running?